MixedPebble/mixedpebble.github.io/content/posts/sicilian-defense.md

 - With the c pawn out, black is declaring his intentions to control space on the queen side.
 This does allow white to do the same on the king side.
 - Each side will attack where they have space.
 White on the king, black on the queen.
 - This style of opening is a black half-open defense.
 Half open games
+- The normal e5 opening, opens up the bishop and queen while also setting up to castle the king.
+  - c5 does none of that.
+Instead, it makes an attack from the flank.
+It only helps develop the queen.
+  - Nothing happens with the King side minor pieces, making black work for development.
+- Important: White's attack will be centered on king side.
+Black's attack will be centered on Queen side.
+- In most open sicilian variations, whites D pawn gets traded for blacks C spawn.
+  - Regardless of the other moves leading up to this, imagine just those two pieces removed.
+Black is better off.
+  - This typically becomes relavent in the end game where black has more central pawns.

+- Because black isn't directly contesting the center, black will need to commit to several early pawn moves to solidify his defense.
+  - Typically a combination of the a,d,e, and g pawn.
+- "If black manages to survive the opening and black plays properly and gets to trade off some pieces and gets into an endgame.
+  Black is going to be better because of his positional advantage of the central pawn majority"
+-

 # To look into
 - What is the ideal center?